 Should a hurricane strike your area and the massive flooding forces your family out onto the roof of your home, shooting off a flare gun may get the rescue crew’s attention.

-If you’re ever trapped beneath the rubble of your house and you heard an emergency crew nearby, you’ll be glad you had a whistle with you.
-Something heavy against your body may hinder you from calling out, or your voice might become hoarse from yelling out for an extended period.
+If you’re ever trapped beneath the rubble of your house or all the street light are out, if you can hear an emergency crew nearby, a whistle can truly be a lifesaver and you’ll be glad you had one with you.
+Something heavy against your body may hinder you from calling out, or your voice might become hoarse from yelling out for an extended period, so a whistle can really make a difference.
 The Best Emergency Whistles

 It seems our climate is changing all the time, no matter where we live.
 This is a list of 25 emergency items that every prepper should have in their emergency preparedness kit, though it’s not an exhaustive list.
 Food, water, a first-aid kit, baby needs, hygiene, and feminine products are all mentioned, but there are other items that you will need to consider.

 What are some other items that would be essential during an emergency?
 What are some emergency items you’ve found you need based on your own experience(s)?
 Please be prepared before you need to be.
 May God Bless this world, Linda